 Supervisors: James Kermode, Richard Beanland, Thomas Hudson

-If a dislocation is present in the active volume of a light emitting device, it causes failure by acting as a carrier recombination pathway and grows through the material by emitting atoms, eventually quenching all luminescence.
-Despite the significant technological progress improved knowledge would generate, the atomistic mechanisms underlying this recombination-enhanced mechanism of dislocation climb and its interaction with vacancies and interstitials are poorly understood, with no first principles work reported to date.
-This PhD project will address this deficiency for the first time.
+If a dislocation is present in a light emitting device, it causes failure by acting as a carrier recombination pathway and grows through the material by emitting atoms, eventually shutting of all luminescence.
+This is a long-standing and significant problem for industrial applications; however, despite the significant technological progress improved knowledge would generate, the atomistic mechanisms underlying recombination-enhanced dislocation climb and its interaction with vacancies and interstitials are poorly understood, with no first principles work reported to date.
+This PhD project will address this deficiency for the first time using simulation methods that combine quantum mechanical (QM) calculations with machine learning.

-Dislocation climb is extremely challenging to address with conventional first principles approaches due to the simultaneous need for highly accurate models and large model systems, which have largely restricted theoretical work to individual dislocation cores .
-This project will overcome this limitation using new theoretical tools that allow dislocation cores to be modelled with quantum mechanical precision and in a much larger atomistic medium .
-A first step will be to predict the stacking fault length in case (i) and compare with experiment, before moving to the more challenging case of interstitial-driven climb in system (ii).
+Dislocation climb is extremely challenging to address with conventional QM approaches due to the simultaneous need for highly accurate models and large model systems, which have restricted theoretical work to individual dislocation cores .
+Here, you will overcome this limitation using new theoretical tools that use machine learning and other advanced algorithms to allow dislocations to be modelled at close to quantum mechanical precision but in a much larger simulation box [2, 3].

 D. Rodney, L. Ventelon, E. Clouet, L. Pizzagalli, and F. Willaime, Acta Mater.
 124, 633 (2017).